rust-lang/rfcs/text/0000-simple-postfix-macros.md

 # Prior art
 [prior-art]: #prior-art

-The evolution of `try!` into `?` serves as prior art for moving an important macro-style control-flow mechanism from prefix to postfix. `await!` has similar properties, and has already prompted discussions both of how to move it to postfix and how to integrate it with error handling using `?`.
+The evolution of `try!(expr)` into `expr?`, and the evolution of `await!(expr)` into `expr.await`, both serve as prior art for moving an important macro-style control-flow mechanism from prefix to postfix.

 # Unresolved questions
 [unresolved]: #unresolved-questions